umiotter/umiotter/README.md

 ### ✨✨ Hi, I am Menki ✨✨

-I am a new grad PhD student from China.
+I am a PhD student from China.
 I like open source and all exciting things and want to try it.

 - :sunglasses: I'm currently focusing on AI & Web3 , interned at [@Tencent](https://github.com/Tencent/)
-- :hammer: Creator of machine learning and smart contracts frameworks
+- :hammer: Creator of machine learning model and smart contracts.
 - I like eating meat 🍖, playing 🎮, photo with 📷 and sleeping in 🛏️.